nerdaxic/glados-voice-assistant/README.md

 2. Process speech to text using Google's API (for now)
 3. GLaDOS Text-to-Speech generation with https://glados.c-net.org/
 4. Store generated audio samples locally for instant answers in the future
+5. Animatronic eye control using servos
+5. Eye is a small round LCD tha can display textures, controlled by Teensy 4

 Tight integration with Home Assistant's local API:
 * Send commands to Home Assistant